voldsman/mockboard/README.md

 </div>

-## ⚡ What is MockBoard.dev?
+## ⚡ What is MockBoard?

-**MockBoard.dev** is a lightweight, self-hostable tool for mocking HTTP APIs during local development and testing.
+**MockBoard** is a lightweight, self-hostable tool for mocking HTTP APIs during local development and testing.

 >**Fair warning:** This is early beta.
 The core works, but there's still a mess under the hood and some UI rough edges.
 It does what it's supposed to do, the rest is just polish.